tom-seddon/beeblink/docs/tools.md

 memory and throughput for the second processor as well.

-When transferring data to and from main memory, the screen will fill with junk, so you can see something is happeneng, but when transferring data to and from the second processor memory you won't see anything.
+When transferring data to and from main memory, the screen will fill with junk, so you can see something is happening.
+When transferring data to and from the second processor memory you won't see anything obvious.

-Results are saved to a text file on drive Z on the BeebLink volume.
+Results are printed to the screen, and also saved to a text file on drive Z on the BeebLink volume.

-## ROM Self-Update /(not Tube-compatible)/
+## ROM Self-Update _(not Tube-compatible)_

 Gets a copy of the appropriate filing system ROM from the server, and (if possible) uses it to update the current ROM.